rwood/fluentmigrator/src/FluentMigrator.SchemaGen/README.md

 C# Project Template
 -------------------

-You should always use the provided **SchemaGenTemplate** C# project as a template for creating any new migration projects that will accepted generated migration classes.
+You should always use the provided **SchemaGenTemplate** C# project as a template for creating any new migration projects that will contain the generated migration classes.

 The C# migration classes output by the code generator inherit from MigrationExt and AutoReversingMigrationExt that in turn inherit from the Migration and AutoReversingMigration migration base classes supplied by the FM API.
 The C# **SchemaGenTemplate** project includes these extension classes and additional helper classes that the generated classes depend on.
 Classes included in this C# project template assume that the project root **namespace** is set to **Migrations**.